NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 Third, this struct and the related function will be shared between your quadcopter firmware and your remote firmware.
 The clever way to do this is to create your own Arduino library that holds the struct and related code.
 Otherwise, if you change it in one place, you’ll have to remember to change it in another.
 This violates the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).

-I recommend just sending the normalized values from the gimbals and buttons to the quadcopter.
-That way, your remote control code won’t change much as your flight control software get’s more complex.
-You’ll need to be careful when normalizing to make sure you don’t lose resolution on gimbal values.

 To test it, program the test stand board to receive the data from your remote and print it out.
-Verify that the values change as you move the gimbals, etc. Keep this code around, you will demo it for us.
+Verify that the values change as you move the gimbals, etc.

 ## Putting it All Together: Remote Controlled Motors and LEDs